 Social bookmarking tools can assist you with curating, organizing, and sharing links with others.
 When you build a course, you are actually curating, organizing, and sharing content.
 Building out courses on a learning management system such as Blackboard can get unwieldy if you add one link at a time.
 With a social bookmarking tool, you can organize a set of links and provide one link directly to that set of links.
 The nice thing is that when you add a link to your set, your students will automatically have access to it.
 Thus, you are only doing one thing with many results.

 My recommended tools of choice are Diigo and Pinterest.
-Each of these tools allow you to curate, organize, and share content.
+Each of these tools allows you to curate, organize, and share content.
 Additionally, you can create collaborative sets where students can contribute to the curation.

 Diigo is a social bookmarking tool.
 While you are scouring the web for great content to use in your course, you simply click a button on your browser to save the resource to your collection.
 You can organize it through the use of tags.
 A tag is a keyword used to help organize the content.